March Madness Betting Sites in Colorado

 On stats, focus on things that really matter, such as overall shooting percentage, defensive efficiency and depth of the rotations.
 As for opinions, feel free to consult trusted sources, but be sure to stick with your instincts when it comes time to make final decisions.

-Betting on upsets in March Madness
+Wagering on upsets in March Madness

 Everyone is searching for the next Cinderalla.
-And it’s no wonder — winning a bet on a 16-seed to upset a 1-seed brings not just bragging rights, but a great payout.
+And it’s no wonder — winning a wager on a 16-seed to upset a 1-seed brings not just bragging rights, but a great payout.
 But how often does that happen?

 That specific scenario of a 1-seed falling in its first game of the tournament has happened just twice.
 In NCAA Tournament history, that equates to a 1.28% chance.
 From there, though, the chances of upsets in the first round grow.